SWIFTSIM/swiftsim/doc/RTD/source/HydroSchemes/sphenix_sph.rst

 Pressure Floor
 ~~~~~~~~~~~~~~

 The pressure floor is implemented for this scheme.
-Here we are considering the
+The
-pressure floor in the sound of speed and therefore the time step will be lower than
+pressure floor is used in the sound-speed and hence the
+time-step will be lower in this case than if the pressure
-if the pressure floor was not taken into account.
-Otherwise the only impact of the pressure floor is
+floor was not taken into account.
+The only other impact
-done in the pressures used during the force loop.
+of the pressure floor is in the force loop, where the
+sub-grid floor pressure is used instead of the pressure
+calculated from the internal energy and density.